astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

     AND event_timestamp AT TIME ZONE 'UTC' < '{{ high_watermark }}'
     ```

-    In a future post, I will show you how to set these dynamically, through the UI, as to allow interval changes and full scans when needed.
+    In a future post, I will show you how to set these dynamically through the UI as to allow interval changes and full scans when needed.

 ### Step 13: Intro to Dynamic Configs with Airflow Variables